Powerdynamo brings new ignition & light

 Make sure your motorcycle rests securely, preferably on an elevated work bench and that you have good access to the dynamo side of the engine.

 Disconnect your battery and take it out of the motorcycle.
-Note that you will install a 12 volts system, so you will need a 12 volt battery and
+Note that you will install a 12 volts system, so you will need a 12 volt battery and 12 volts bulbs.
+The horn may stay at 6 volts.

 No need to worry over the seemingly missing 2 magnets inside the rotor.
 That is so by design in order to facilitate ignition.